Top 5 Free Ways to Transfer Google Drive to Another Account

 You’re using a public account and there isn’t enough space available.

-You want to move files to another account for personal or professional use.
+You want to move files to another Google Drive account for different uses, like transferring school Google Drive to another account for business use.

 You have some essential documents in a shared account and want to move them to a personal account.